SasView/sasview.github.io/download.md

 **Releases:**

 _(Mac Users: Please ensure you have the [Xcode](https://en.wikipedia.org/wiki/Xcode) command line tools installed before installing SasView; get it from the App Store.
-If you also get an error message that Apple cannot check the .dmg file for malicious software, right-click on the .dmg to override)_
+If you also get an error message that Apple cannot check the .dmg file for malicious software, Control-click on the .dmg to override)_

  We recommend that you avoid using installation folder paths which contain spaces, non-Latin characters or characters not available on a standard keyboard.